Ramneek82810/Stock-market-dashboard/README.md

 - Support for multiple indices like Dow Jones and Nasdaq.

--Integration of interactive dashboards for real-time analysis.
+- Integration of interactive dashboards for real-time analysis.